Nicole-Hong/GMMA/GMMA867/README.md

-# Kaggle Competition: House Prices: Advanced Regression Techniques
+# Kaggle Competition: House Prices - Advanced Regression Techniques
 ## Predict sales prices and practice feature engineering, RFs, and gradient boosting

 This was the individual project on the Kaggle competition (Link: https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview)